-So the smart writers are now getting their content out there on the net and sidestepping the traditional routes to broadcast, i.e. waiting for some clueless, coked-up trustafarian with a TV job to greenlight your creativity (for an overview check out this video about the writers’ strike from about 5 mins onwards).
+So the smart writers are now getting their content out there on the net and sidestepping the traditional routes to broadcast, i.e. waiting for some clueless, coked-up trustafarian with a TV job to greenlight your creativity.

 New York Magazine recently drew attention to the fact that the funniest web videos are no longer webcam mishaps but real productions, scripted and filmed especially for an internet audience by the likes of Chelsea Peretti, Clark and Micheal, David Wain.
 Productions like the superb Derek and Simon Show…

 These are ideas that can be shot on a very low budget and lend themselves to 5-10 minute episodes.
 The template is there and works equally well for drama (see new online drama, Sofia’s Diary, that Danny Stack‘s been writing).

 I don’t know about you, but I’m one writer who’s getting very excited about the idea of becoming a writer-netcaster, and I’m mentally rewriting that half-hour drama series of mine into 5-minute webisodes.

 We live in an age where filming, editing and broadcasting has never been so easy and cheap to do.

 The real success stories of the next decade are going to be those writers who have the guts to become broadcasters.